Susanna Mishler - Instructor

 - Use the same tools and equipment as industry professionals

-The Construction Electricity program provides in-depth instruction in the theories and principles of electricity.
-Principles of operation for electrical devices and equipment, and correct and safe operation of tools are covered.
-The student will learn to interpret and apply the requirements of the National Electrical Code for designing electrical layouts, installation methods, and the maintenance, troubleshooting, and repair of electrical circuits and equipment.
+The Construction Electricity program provides in-depth instruction in the wiring and installation of electrical systems, as well as in the foundational principles of electricity.
+This program emphasizes shop safety and correct installation of electrical devices and equipment.
+Students will learn to interpret electrical drawings and to apply requirements of the National Electrical Code for designing electrical layouts, installation methods, and the maintenance, troubleshooting, and repair of circuits and equipment.
+This program has an industry advisory board to keep the program relevant to industry standards and innovation.

-During two semesters of study, students will receive instruction and hands-on training in the laboratory for the following areas of specialization:
+Over three semesters of study, students will receive progressively more advanced instruction and hands-on training in the following areas:

 - Industrial/commercial wiring